-The American Industrial Hygiene Association (AIHA) provide a checklist to be considered before commencing work in hot environments:
+The American Industrial Hygiene Association (AIHA) provides a checklist of things to consider before starting work in hot environments.

 - Are adequate supplies of palatable cool drinks available?

 - What is the major source of heat stress and how can it be mitigated (e.g. protective clothing requires particular strategies)?

 - If radiant shielding (including shade) is possible, is it in the most strategic location?

 - Is temperature monitoring equipment available at the work site?